-- A fully integrated 10 ms soft-start reduces peak currents and voltages during start-up and practically eliminates output overshoot in most applications. - DC{MAX} of 78% allows smaller input storage capacitor, lower input voltage requirement and/or higher power capability. - Cycle skipping at minimum pulse width achieves regulation and very low power consumption at no load. - Higher switching frequency of 132 kHz reduces the transformer size with no noticeable impact on EMI or on high line efficiency. - 5.
+- 1. A fully integrated 10 ms soft-start reduces peak currents and voltages during start-up and practically eliminates output overshoot in most applications. - DC{MAX} of 78% allows smaller input storage capacitor, lower input voltage requirement and/or higher power capability. - 3.
+Cycle skipping at minimum pulse width achieves regulation and very low power consumption at no load. - 4.
+Higher switching frequency of 132 kHz reduces the transformer size with no noticeable impact on EMI or on high line efficiency. - 5.
 Frequency jittering reduces EMI. - 6.
 Hysteretic over-temperature shutdown ensures automatic recovery from thermal fault.
 Large hysteresis prevents circuit board overheating. - 7.
 Packages with omitted pins and lead forming provide large DRAIN creepage distance. - 8.
 Tighter absolute tolerances and smaller temperature variations on switching frequency, current limit and PWM gain.

-The MULTI-FUNCTION pin is usually used for line sensing by connecting a resistor from this pin to the rectified DC high voltage bus to implement line over-voltage (OV)/under-voltage (UV) and line feed forward with DC{MAX} reduction.
-In this mode, the value of the resistor determines the OV/UV thresholds and the DC{MAX} is reduced linearly starting from a line voltage above the under-voltage threshold.
+The MULTI-FUNCTION pin is usually used for line sensing by connecting a resistor from this pin to the rectified DC high-voltage bus to implement line over-voltage (OV)/under-voltage (UV) and line feed-forward with $\mathrm{DC}{\mathrm{MAX}}$ reduction.
+In this mode, the value of the resistor determines the OV/UV thresholds and the $\mathrm{DC}{\mathrm{MAX}}$ is reduced linearly starting from a line voltage above the under-voltage threshold.
 In high efficiency applications, this pin can be used in the external current limit mode instead, to reduce the current limit externally (to a value close to the operating peak current), by connecting the pin to SOURCE through a resistor.
 The same pin can also be used as a remote ON/OFF and a synchronization input in both modes.
-The FREQUENCY pin in the TO-220 package sets the switching frequency to the default value of 132 kHz when connected to SOURCE pin.
-A half frequency option can be chosen by connecting this pin to CONTROL pin instead.
-Leaving this pin open is not recommended.